 The best interest of the child is a factual determination based on several, non-exhaustive factors.
 The physical, emotional, and mental health of the child is a significant consideration.
 Depending on the facts of the case, the court may determine that sole custody or supervised visitation is appropriate because of the domestic violence accusations.

 The consequences for domestic violence are severe.
-The accused can potential lose his freedom and relationship with his child.
+The accused can potentially lose his freedom and relationship with his child.
 An experienced domestic violence attorney can appropriately explain his rights, defenses, and legal options.
 It is imperative to consult a knowledgeable attorney during this process.

 National Domestic Violence Hotline: The National Domestic Violence Hotline is a national organization that provides confidential, free of cost services that immediately aid and support victims of domestic violence.
 This organization provides educational resources for victims or survivors of domestic violence and their families.